Ryan Raposo: International career

 He joined the Canadian under-15 in 2014, playing matches against Costa Rican teams.

 Raposo was named to the Canadian under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on March 10, 2021.

+In May 2023, Raposo was listed on the Canada preliminary rosters for the 2023 CONCACAF Nations League Finals.

 Style of play

 Described as "a skilful winger" by Neil Davidson, Raposo is also capable of playing as a number ten.
 His former Syracuse coach Ian McIntyre labelled him a "dynamic, exciting attacker who can torment defenders."